R:\Bau\Blog >_

 • The core benefit (big idea) represents the fundamental benefit or purpose the product serves, addressing the intrinsic need for which customers seek a solution.

-Example: The Oura Ring provides personalized health insights by trcking sleep, activity, and readiness.
+Example: The Oura Ring provides personalized health insights by tracking sleep, activity, and readiness.
 The core benefit is about empowering users to make informed decisions that enhance their daily performance and overall wellness.

 • The basic product includes the minimum viable set of features necessary to deliver the core benefit.